Qinncade/File-Transfer/README.md

 Sometimes it is useful to have a Plan B if you need to transfer a file from or to a remote machine.

 ## Base64
-If all else fails, there is always plan y.
+If all else fails, there is always plan y. <br>
-Convert a File or Program to a Base64 string Copy & Paste it to the Target and deconvert it.
+Convert a File or Program to a Base64 string Copy & Paste it to the Target and deconvert it. <br>
 Nix to Nix
 ```bash
 base64 file.ext > fileb64.txt